CuisineInc/Reservations/README.md

 - Be sure to select the appropriate routes for each of these actions so they conform to the REST standard.

  ### Read / GET - read an item
-- Required Input Parameters for Request
+- Required Input Parameters for Request:
   1. api
   2. id
   3. reservations

-- Request
+- Request:
- 0. '/api/:id/reservations'
+  - '/api/:id/reservations'

 - Summary of Request:
-Gets all reservations of one listing
+  - Gets all reservations of one listing

 - SAMPLE Output Response:

 {
   Listing: L1,
   Dates: [